By: Maureen Wilkin, Federal Benefits Specialist, NITP

 - Effective in July (payment starts)

-- Possible late penalty for each 12 month delay in Part B enrollment
+- A possible late penalty for each 12-month delay in Part B enrollment

 - This is a PERMANENT PENALTY!!

 - See https://www.medicare.gov/what-medicare-covers